bgonzalezbustamante/Public-Presentations/README.md

 ## Selected Conference Presentations

+### 2022

+- González-Bustamante, B. (2022). *Resignation Calls and Dismissals of Ministers in Latin America*.
+Presentation delivered at the XXXIX International Congress of the Latin American Studies Association, San Francisco, USA. **[forthcoming]**

+- González-Bustamante, B. (2022). *Resignation Calls and Ministerial Turnover in Latin America*.
+Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK. **[forthcoming]**

+- González-Bustamante, B., \& Cisternas, C. (2022). *Seniority and Cosponsorship in the Chilean Lower House 2006-2018*.
+Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK. **[forthcoming]**

 ### 2021

 - González-Bustamante, B. (2021). *The Use of Machine Learning for Public Affairs Research*.
 Presentation delivered the XII Chilean Congress of Public Administration, Virtual.
 [In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-Congreso-AP-2021.pdf)**